-The parking supply under the No Action Alternative is expected to remain the same as under 2017 existing conditions.
-Population and employment growth would likely increase the demand for parking by 2030, the project's design year.
+The parking supply under the No Action Alternative is expected to remain the same as under 2017 existing conditions with the addition of the MarketFront development, which would add 250 new off-street parking spaces.2 Population and employment growth would likely increase the demand for parking by 2030, the project's design year.

-The Action Alternative would permanently remove approximately 88 on-street parking spaces along Alaskan Way, 377 parking spaces that existed in the Alaskan Way Viaduct footprint, 15 on-street spaces on Bell Street, 3 spaces on Union Street, and 1 space on S. Main Street.
-The loss of 484 on-street parking spaces represents approximately 26 percent of the on-street parking supply in the study area.
-The Action Alternative would also permanently remove 189 off-street parking spaces in the study area.
-The overall loss of 484 on-street parking spaces and 189 off-street parking spaces would result in a total project-related parking loss of approximately 673 parking spaces, which represents approximately 6 percent of all on- and off-street parking supply in the study area.
-The City would mitigate this loss by providing approximately 250 new parking spaces that are being constructed by the Pike Place Market Preservation Authority as part of the PPMWE Project.
-The City may also consider other measures to help minimize the parking loss impact for the Action Alternative.
+The Preferred Alternative would permanently remove approximately 57 on-street parking spaces along Alaskan Way, 377 parking spaces that existed in the Alaskan Way Viaduct footprint, 15 on-street spaces on Bell Street, 3 spaces on Union Street, and 1 space on S. Main Street.
+This loss of 453 on-street parking spaces represents approximately 25 percent of the onstreet parking supply in the study area.
+The Preferred Alternative would also permanently remove 189 off-street parking spaces in the study area.
+The total project-related parking loss of approximately 642 parking spaces represents approximately